vadrer/vispen/README.md

 using a 64-bit client.
 [Daily updated installers of 32-bit and 64-bit Vim with Perl support][vim-win-download] are available.

-This option is required by vispen.
-Note that it does not prevent you from editing a file in another encoding than UTF-8.
-You can do that by specifying [the `++enc` argument][++enc] to the `:e` command.

-Install vispen with [Vundle][].

-Download and install the following software:
+Download and install [Perl][perl-win-download].

-- [Perl][perl-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
 It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
   Additionally, the version of Perl you install must match up exactly with